pramsey/crunchyblog/pi/pi.md

 ![](circle.png)

 So, what is an arc that starts and ends at the same point?
 A circle!
+This is the unit circle -- a circle of radius one centered on the origin -- expressed as a `CIRCULARSTRING`.

 ```sql
 SELECT ST_Length('CIRCULARSTRING(1 0, -1 0, 1 0)') / 2;